aws-samples/aws-iot-device-management-workshop/AWS_IoT_Device_Management_Workshop.md

 Use API calls to provision a device.
 A device is provisioned in AWS IoT when it has been created in the device registry, a device certificate has been registered and attached to the device, an IoT policy has been attached to the device.

-* SSH into your EC2 instance:
+* ssh into your EC2 instance:

 		# putting your thing name into variable makes the next steps easier
 		THING_NAME=my-first-thing